Nozdub/EnviroImpactTracker/README.md

 ## Future updates
 - Add more advanced metrics that give the end user more value.
 - Find a usable price api that can return historical price data as well.
 - Update UI to feature more modern elements.
+- Consider setting up persistant storage through a DB for own metrics and values based on the areas in Norway so we can better show estimates over a time period.

 ## Installation